hzmarrou/Azureai-paddy-disease-classification/plant-disease-classifier-tutorial.md

 - **Publish:** Set the model name and prediction resource, then publish.
 - **Access Prediction URL:** Obtain the Prediction Key for API access.

 Developers can leverage the model through the `azure-cognitiveservices-vision-customvision` SDK.
-For an example, refer to the provided Notebook.
+I create an example how to use the model in this [Notebook](/paddy-disease-classifier.ipynb).

 ### **Integration Example:**